Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/eversmoking_bottle.md

+---
+category: items
+layout: page
 name: Eversmoking Bottle
-type: item
+tag: item

-# Eversmoking Bottle
+title: Eversmoking Bottle
+---

 _Wondrous item, uncommon_

 Smoke leaks from the lead-stoppered mouth of this brass bottle, which weighs 1 pound.
 When you use an action to remove the stopper, a cloud of thick smoke pours out in a 60-foot radius from the bottle.
 The cloud's area is heavily obscured.
 Each minute the bottle remains open and within the cloud, the radius increases by 10 feet until it reaches its maximum radius of 120 feet.